Philadelphia Quakers (NHL): History

 The Pirates, the third American-based NHL team, got off to a promising start in the 1925–26 season, making the playoffs in two of their first three seasons.
 However, the team soon fell on hard times both on the ice and at the box office.
 A sale to bootlegger Bill Dwyer did not help the cause.
 With the Wall Street crash of 1929 followed by the Great Depression, the owners found themselves having to sell off their star players to make ends meet.
-By the end of the 1929–30 season, the team was $400,000 in debt, and their arena, the Duquesne Gardens, was not suitable for an NHL team.
+By the end of the 1929–30 season, the team was $400,000 in debt.
+Additionally, their arena the Duquesne Garden, was not suitable for an NHL team.
+It had been built in 1890 and was at the end of its useful life; with only 5,000 seats (standing room to 8,000), it was by far the smallest in the league.

 Boxing promoter Benny Leonard, Dwyer's front man, then requested permission to temporarily move to Philadelphia as the Quakers (from the historical importance of the Quaker religious community in the founding of Philadelphia and Pennsylvania) until a new arena was built in Pittsburgh.